sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 **NTRIP Client**

-If you’re using a serial radio to connect a Base to a Rover for your correction data, or if you're using the RTK Facet L-Band with built-in corrections, you can skip this part.
+If you’re using a serial radio to connect a Base to a Rover for your correction data.

 <figure markdown>
 ![NTRIP Settings](./img/DiamondMaps/SparkFun RTK Diamond Maps - NTRIP Settings.png)